kingkarna1/City-distance-of-2/README.md

 Unciv mod.
-Allows cities to do right beside each other, and to have an unlimited sprawl
+Allows cities to be right beside each other, and to have an unlimited sprawl